AdobeDocs/experience-manager-screens.en/help/user-guide/author-and-publish.md

 Follow the steps below on each Publish instance:

-1. Navigate to the OSGi Console -&gt; Main &gt; ActiveMQ Artemis `[https://localhost:4505/system/console/mq`.
+1. Navigate to the OSGi Console -&gt; Main &gt; ActiveMQ Artemis `https://localhost:4505/system/console/mq`.
 1. Verify and check to view the ports of other instances under Cluster Information &gt; Topology &gt; nodes=2, members=2.
 1. Send a Test Message (top of the screen under Broker Information)
 1. Enter the following changes in fields:

     1. **Destination**: /com.adobe.cq.screens/devTestTopic
     1. **Text**: Hello World
-    1. View the error.log of each instance to see that the message was sent and received across the cluste
+    1. View the error.log of each instance to see that the message was sent and received across the cluster

 >[!NOTE]
 >
->Navigating to OSGI console, may take a few seconds after saving the configuration in the preceeding step.
+>Navigating to OSGi console, may take a few seconds after saving the configuration in the preceding step.
 You can also check the error.log for more details.

 As an example, the following image displays on successful configuration of ActiveMQ Artemis Server.